-Contracting for Energy and Environmental Systems, Demand-Side Management Planning, Slashing Utility Costs Handbook, Waste Heat Boiler Deskbook, Innovative Energy Design for version of 440-yard to 400-meter tracks.

-For more information on any of the above books, contact Fairmont Press, Inc., 700 Indian Trail, Lilburn, GA 30247; 404-925-9388
+Contracting for Energy and Environmental Systems, Demand-Side Management Planning, Slashing Utility Costs Handbook, Waste Heat Boiler Deskbook, Innovative Energy Design for the '90s, and Introduction to Efficient Electrical Systems Design.
+They are all hardcover books and about 350-400 pages long each.
+For more information on any of the above books, contact Fairmont Press, Inc., 700 Indian Trail, Lilburn, GA 30247; 404-925-9388.